Filling Out Form N-600, Application for Certificate of Citizenship

 Part 6.
 “Information About Military Service of U.S. Citizen Parent.”
 Complete this section if you acquired U.S. citizenship at the time of your birth and you want to use a parent’s dates of military service to fulfill the physical presence requirements (even if he or she was stationed overseas).

 Part 8.
 “Signature of Person Who Prepared This Form for You.”
-If someone else, such as an attorney, completed Form N-600 on your behalf.
+If someone else, such as an attorney, completed Form N-600 on your behalf, that person should sign and fill in the information requested.

 Document Checklist for Form N-600